 Spider Flower (Cleome spp.) is an annual flowering shrub that will grow as a tall plant with colorful blossoms in white, yellow, magenta, or pink colors.

-Spider Flower contains a bioactive compound that helps repel deer and small animals from nibbling on it.
+This flower contains a bioactive compound that helps repel deer and small animals from nibbling.

 The plant’s spiky stem and pungent-smelling flowers also make it deer and other predators resistant.